rabidgremlin/gcp-thumbor-stack/README.md

 Deployment Manager scripts to create an end to end [Thumbor](http://thumbor.org/) image resizing and cropping stack on the Google Cloud Platform

+This script creates a HTTP Cloud Load Balancer, pointing at a cluster of Thumbor services distributed across one or more zones.
+The Thumbor servers are configured to process images from a storage bucket and the whole stack is front-ended by a Cloud CDN for speed and scalability.

 ## Create and test the stack
 Run the following command.
 You can run replace ```thumbor-test``` with your own name.
 All resources created by the deployment manager scripts are pre-fixed with this name.